HarryKalantzopoulos/ProCanLoad/README.md

-# ProCanLoad
+# ProCAnLoad

 ![ProCAncer-I](https://www.procancer-i.eu/wp-content/uploads/2020/07/logo.png)

 [![Ubuntu](https://img.shields.io/badge/Ubuntu-22.04-dd4814?logo=ubuntu&logoColor=white&style=flat-square)](https://ubuntu.com/)
 [![Windows](https://img.shields.io/badge/Windows-11-0078d4?logo=windows&logoColor=white&style=flat-square)](https://www.microsoft.com/en-us/windows/)

-ProCanLoad is an image loader for ProCAncer-I dataset and segmentation files.
+ProCAnLoad is an image loader for ProCAncer-I dataset and segmentation files.
 After you filtered the .parquet file on which series to keep, and drop out the unnecessary ones.
 You can input the modified parquet to:

 i) Create a dictionary with all the patients, stored as image_loader.json.